 HTML Background Color

 The HTML background color is a fundamental aspect of web design, allowing you to visually enhance a webpage.
 Background colors can enhance the overall interactivity of a webpage by making it visually appealing.
-The Background Color can be referred to as implementing the color to the background of any webpage or application.
-In this blog, we will discuss what HTML background color is, how we can add the correct HTML and CSS to add a background color.
+The Background Color can be referred to as implementing the color in the background of any webpage or application.
+In this blog, you will gain a clear understanding of what HTML background color is and how to use simple HTML and CSS code to add a background color.

 Table of Contents: